Go Your Own Way

 "Go Your Own Way" is a song by the British-American rock band Fleetwood Mac from their eleventh studio album, Rumours (1977).
-The song was released as the album's first single in December 1976 in the United States.
+The song was released as the album's lead single on 20 December 1976 in the United States and on 11 February 1977 in the United Kingdom.
 Written and sung by Lindsey Buckingham, it became the band's first top-ten hit in the United States.
 "Go Your Own Way" has been well received by music critics and was ranked number 120 by Rolling Stone magazine on their list of 500 greatest songs of all time in 2010, and re-ranked number 401 in 2021.
 They also ranked the song second on their list of the 50 greatest Fleetwood Mac songs.

 Recorded in three separate studios, the track was developed over a period of four months.
 As with most tracks on the Rumours album, none of the instruments were recorded live together; the tracks were instead completed through a series of overdubs.
 Lyrically, "Go Your Own Way" is about Buckingham's breakup with his bandmate Stevie Nicks.

 Composition

 "Go Your Own Way" was written at a house the band rented in Florida between legs of their Fleetwood Mac Tour and was the first song Buckingham presented to the band for the Rumours album.
 Mick Fleetwood, the band's drummer, remembered that the house had a "distinctly bad vibe to it, as if it were haunted, which did nothing to help matters".
 The lyrics at this stage had yet to be fleshed out, so Buckingham sang musical notes as placeholders in certain locations.

 Buckingham wrote "Go Your Own Way" in what he described as "a stream of consciousness" that focused on his raw emotions.
-Ken Caillat, who produced Rumours, was unsure if the song had any potential when Buckingham presented the song to him.
-Buckingham had prepared a demo of "Go Your Own Way" on a cassette, which he played for Caillat and the rest of the band through the room monitors in the control room.
+Ken Caillat, who produced Rumours, was unsure if the song had potential when Buckingham presented it to him.
+Buckingham had prepared a demo of "Go Your Own Way" on a cassette, which he played for Caillat and the rest of the band through room monitors in the control room.
 "Lindsey was beating his acoustic guitar as hard as he could and screaming his lungs out.
 The first time I heard it, I thought, What the heck is going on?
-It sounded so non-musical.
+It sounded so nonmusical.
 I didn’t know if anything would come from it."

+Sheryl Crow, who would later work with Stevie Nicks, remarked: "When I was seventeen, I remember listening to 'Go Your Own Way' and feeling like that song was written for me."